Menopause fatigue is more than just feeling tired.

 Less processed sugar in your diet means less chance of an energy-draining sugar crash in the middle of the afternoon.

 We know that making big lifestyle changes when you’ve got a lot on your plate or you’re already whacked is a big ask.
-But if you can manage to build even one or two of these into your routine, you might notice a big difference:

 - Doing 30 minutes of moderate exercise five days a week.
 The endorphins give you a boost, and you should be able to find an activity that suits your personality – from group classes with other women to a solo hike in the woods.

 - Building a relaxing bedtime routine.
 This includes practicing ‘good sleep hygiene’ by switching off screens an hour before bed and sleeping in a cool room.

 - Eating smaller, more regular meals throughout the day.* Eating little and often staves off heartburn and stops your stomach from working too hard while the rest of your body is trying to drop off.
 And try to avoid laying down on your stomach right after you eat, as it can prevent stomach acid from traveling toward your throat, and no one likes getting heartburn or indigestion while you’re trying to sleep.

 - Cutting down on your caffeine intake.
 Yep, caffeine can aggravate some meno symptoms.
 Sorry!

 - Cutting back on the booze.
 Our bodies can become more sensitive to alcohol during menopause, so best to keep the cocktails to a minimum.

 - Kick the smoking.
 If you smoke, quitting can also make a big difference to your feelings of exhaustion.

 Can menopause cause extreme fatigue?